-It’s not been that long since LinkedIn enabled the Event option, but there is a severe chance that you don’t know it if you had never run a company or school page on LinkedIn.
+It’s not been that long since LinkedIn enabled the Event option, but there is a severe chance that you don’t know it if you have never run a company or school page on LinkedIn.
 However, in that feature, previously, you were allowed to invite up to 1,000 Connections per week.
 Further, you could bulk add Connections as well.
 But the number has been cut to half now.
 That ultimately means you need to invite people by name manually.
-The process can be very frustrating, but I realized why it became necessary when I unexpectedly started getting too many event invitations and most of them were not even relevant to me.
+The process can be very frustrating, but I realized why it became necessary when I unexpectedly started getting too many event invitations, and most of them were not even relevant to me.
 Every time a new feature comes to the market, it seems that ‘spammers’ find a way to exploit it.
 That compels LinkedIn to put in some controls to settle things down again.

 Post and event notifications

 It was one of that little add on’s that came as a tiny little treat from LinkedIn to its people.
 The feature basically allows you to post any content to your event and, most importantly, send notifications of that post to all the people who agreed to be an attendee.
 This is undoubtedly an effective way to encourage people to share event-related topics and the details of the event with other like-minded people.
 You can send a notification maximum of two times every seven days.
 Well, you can use this feature to notify the attendees when you also upload the recording after the event.
 I must not tell you how many profiles views each post may create.
 Credit goes to LinkedIn; each post will generate more views and connections that are no doubt essential for personal branding.

 Post boosting option